1-03: Mathematical Operations

 velocity = «sqrt»(2*kineticEnergy / mass); # how square roots are usually done

-sqrt() works just fine but there is no equivalent for all the other types of powers and roots.
-That is why I prefer to use the ( ^ ) operator – it is easy to remember and you can use it for every power and root situation – you just need to attach the appropriate number.
+sqrt() works just fine but there is no equivalent for all the other powers and roots.
+That is why I prefer to use the ( ^ ) operator – it is easy to remember and you can use it everytime you need a power or a root.

 velocity = (2*kineticEnergy / mass)^(1/2); # how I prefer to do them

-In Figure 5 we hardcoded the values for kineticEnergy and mass, which just means we directly provided a values for the two variables.
-We can also randomly pick values for variables using sample().
+In Figure 5 we hardcoded the values for kineticEnergy and mass.
+Harcoded means we directly provided a values for the two variables.
+Now we will randomly pick values for variables using sample().

 sample() requires two arguments: